MIRECC / CoE

 Digital health care technology can be defined broadly as software programs, websites, apps, and other internet or computerized resources that facilitate the delivery of self-guided care, health and user learning.
 The Work Group found weak evidence to support the use of self-guided digital interventions that directly target suicidal ideation and support behaviors to reduce suicidal ideation.
 Studies evaluating the effect of technology-based interventions as adjuncts to routine suicide prevention treatment are rare.

-This section includes links to recommended training resources about self-guided digital interventions.
+This section includes recommended training and/or clinical resources about self-guided digital interventions and technology-based tools.

 Mobile Apps

-This section includes links to recommended webinars about self-guided digital interventions and technology-based tools.
+This section includes recommended mobile applications about self-guided digital interventions and technology-based tools.

-This section includes links to video resources about self-guided digital interventions and technology-based tools.
+This section includes recommended podcasts about self-guided digital interventions and technology-based tools.

 Articles